 The following units can provide assistance through different stages of the proposal process and in carrying out your research:

-- Catalog of Federal Domestic Assistance
+- Federal Assistance Listing

 - Foundation Directory Online

 The Consortium of Social Science Associations (COSSA), is a nonprofit advocacy organization working to promote sustainable federal funding for social and behavioral science research and federal policies that positively impact the conduct of research.
 COSSA serves as a united voice for a broad, diverse network of organizations, institutions, communities and stakeholders who care about a successful and vibrant social science research enterprise.
 COSSA membership is institutional and includes professional and disciplinary associations, scientific societies, research centers and institutes, and U.S. colleges and universities.Virginia Tech became a member in July of 2015.

 The Rural Health Information Hub (RHIhub) is a national clearinghouse on rural health issues, committed to supporting healthcare and population health in rural communities.
 The RHIhub provides access to current and reliable resources and tools.

 - Health and Human Services

 - National Institutes of Health

 Click on the titles below to view investigator-oriented resources from the 2019 NIH Regional Seminar: Program Funding and Grants Administration

 - Finding & Understanding Funding Opportunity Announcements (FOAs)

 - NIH Biosketch: A Chat with Program and Review Officials